ApolloAuto/apollo/docs/quickstart/apollo_2_0_quick_start.md

 ## Onboard Test

-1. Plug-in an external hard-drive to any available USB port in the IPC.
+1. Plug-in an external hard-drive to any available USB port in the host machine.

-2. Turn on the vehicle, and then the IPC.
+2. Turn on the vehicle, and then the host machine.

 3. Launch Docker Release Container